FAQ

 Do you record the games?

 Yes we do!
 Our recordings are for security purposes only, so that parents can respond to any concerns they might have about any session.
-The only people allowed to see the recording of a session are the parents or guardians of the players in the game.
+The only people allowed to see the recording of a session are the parents or guardians of the players in the game and sometimes the players themselves.

 How are conflicts between players resolved?